 Implementing this alternative would result in no significant adverse public services, infrastructure, or utilities impacts.
-Under this alternative the GSA would conduct the phased razing of all existing buildings/facilities and infrastructure and replace with new modern, energy efficient facilitates (see Section 1.6.3.5) entirely within the existing port boundaries and on lands to the immediate east.
+Under this alternative the GSA would conduct the phased razing of all existing buildings/facilities and infrastructure and replace with new modern, energy efficient facilities (see Section 1.6.3.5) entirely within the existing port boundaries and on lands to the immediate east.
+The new energy efficient facilities would be expected to result in a minor to moderate long-term beneficial impact as it relates to utility consumption.
 The modernization of the port would place no new demand on existing police, fire, or emergency services within the city.
 There would also be no new demand placed on the public school system or the public transit system as there would only be a minor planned increase in government employees over the coming years (see Section 2.6.2.9).
 As mentioned in Section 2.6.2.6, construction activities could result in potential interruptions to adjacent utilities, sidewalks, and/or roads when tying into utility mains or other demolition/construction activities near the port boundaries.
-This could result in minor to negligible short-term adverse impacts to nearby utilities and/or public infrastructure.
+This could result in negligible to minor short-term adverse impacts to nearby utilities and/or public infrastructure (including utility customers and the nearby travelling public).
 However, as stated, any planned disruptions to utilities would be coordinated with the local utility provider in an effort to minimize any potential impacts to their nearby customers.
-Any required temporary sidewalk or road lane closures and/or traffic/pedestrian rerouting (including potential bus routes and bus stops) would be closely coordinated with TXDOT, the City (including Sun Metro).
+Any required temporary sidewalk or road lane closures and/or traffic/pedestrian rerouting (including potential bus routes and bus stops) would be closely coordinated with TXDOT and the City (including Sun Metro).
 Any required temporary closures or reroutes would be implemented in accordance with prevailing TXDOT and City regulations with regards to signage and permit requirements.
-As a result, any impacts would be expected to be only minor to negligible.
+As a result, any impacts would be expected to be only short-term and negligible to minor in nature.

-4.2.2 Viable Action Alternative 4 - Multi-Level Modernization within the Existing Port Boundaries with Minor Land Acquisition Immediately Adjacent to the Port (Approximately 4 acres - TxDOT) and Elimination of Commercial Cargo Operations
+4.2.3 Viable Action Alternative 4 - Multi-Level Modernization within the Existing Port Boundaries with Minor Land Acquisition Immediately Adjacent to the Port (Approximately 4 acres - TxDOT) and Elimination of Commercial Cargo Operations